 - Courses, however, may be used to meet both Divisional Breadth requirements and Field of Study requirements simultaneously.

-Special Note regarding the three Economics Fields of Study
+Special Note About the Three Economics Fields of Study

-• All three Economics Fields of Study (International Trade and Commercial Policies, International Monetary Theory and Policy, and Development Economics) have a select group of core required courses, which include E201, as well as a field specific core required course, and one elective course.
+• All three Economics Fields of Study, 1) International Trade and Commercial Policies, 2) International Monetary Theory and Policy, and 3) Development Economics, have a select group of Core required courses, which include E201, as well as a Field Specific Core required course, and one Elective course.
 Together, they constitute a minimum package of economics knowledge allowing Fletcher students to use economic tools to reason analytically in their chosen domain.

-• If you pass the E201 Equivalency Exam, which waives the course, you are still obliged to complete the 4.5 credits required for all three Economics Fields of Study.
+• If you pass the E201 Equivalency Exam, while you do not need to enroll in E201, you are still obliged to complete the 4.5 credits required for all three Economics Fields of Study.

-• In the case of the International Trade and Commercial Policies field, as well as Development Economics field, if you pass the E210m Equivalency Exam, which waives the course, E210m, you may complete either of these Fields of Study with 4 credits.
+• In the case of the International Trade and Commercial Policies field, as well as the Development Economics field, if you pass the E210m Equivalency Exam, or if you complete the E210m course plus take another 1/2 credit module from the field's list of Electives to match-up in order to complete one-course credit, you may complete either of these fields of study with 4 credits.

-• Some students seek to offer both of their Fields of Study for their degree in Economics, which requires the following:
+• Some students seek to offer both of their Fields of Study in Economics, which requires the following: